/images/resources/tutorials/writing-clients/oauth-assistant/oauth-assistant.jpg

 The example uses the Curity Identity Server, but you can run the code against any standards-based authorization server.

 Curity provides a JavaScript assistant for OAuth that supports the Assisted Token-, Implicit- and Code Flow as well as logout and session management.
 The assistant is available as a npm library and can easily be added to a project with the command: npm install @curity/oauth-assistant.
-A simple example application is available in this repository.
+Get the example application by cloning this tutorial's GitHub link.
 This article will use the example in order to showcase how to use the assistant in a Single Page Application (SPA).

 Best Practice Update